Feliz-SZK/Neutron/README.md

 * Do not use tor browser while running neutron

 **You may think you get 6 hops; but the thing is the extra 3 hops may not be different they could be the same or in mixed order(this said to be vulnarable as the routing order is not over tor anymore), so using tor-browser while running tor as a transparent proxy is highly discouraged.**

+* Neutron can keep your identity in grey but can't protect if your system is compromised.

+**If there's a backdoor or a rootkit in your system; nay an regular program if running with superuser privilages, it could read your hardware deets(serial no, firmware version, Mac address), host name, could discover other devices in your network, get their details even exploit them.
+Keep in mind, Neutron can't protect you in such scenarios.
+Using tails or similar OS could isolate you completely unless someone come up with an Zero Day.**

+**Also, doesn't matter if you're running Neutron in your VM or host OS, please consider changing the host-name and MAC address.**

 ## License & copyright